Local stop smoking services are free, friendly and can massively boost your chances of quitting for good.

 Jennifer Percival, who trains stop smoking advisers, says that using both treatment and specialist support is proven to give you the best chance of stopping smoking.

 "The majority of people who see an adviser will get through the first month after quitting without smoking a cigarette.

 "Overall, you're up to 3 times more likely to stop smoking for good if you use a combination of stop smoking treatment and receive support from an NHS Stop Smoking Service." she says.

 How to contact a stop smoking adviser

-Your GP can refer you, or you can phone your local stop smoking service to make an appointment with an adviser.
+Your GP, pharmacist or health visitor can refer you, or you can phone your local stop smoking service to make an appointment with an adviser.

 - Find stop smoking services in England

 - Call the free Smokefree National Helpline on 0300 123 1044

 - Call the free Quit Your Way Scotland helpline on 0800 84 84 84

 - Call the free Help Me Quit helpline on 0800 085 2219